wjdataguy/Complete-Guide-to-T-SQL-for-Data-Analysts/Lesson 01 – Data Concepts and Technical Setup/README.md

 <b>Step 3 - CREATE BookSellers database</b><br>
 With Management Studio open, run the <b>CREATE BookSellers Database.sql</b> script.
 Watch the course videos for a brief demo of this.

-<b>Step 4 - CREATE DemoSets database</b><br>
+<b>Step 4 - CREATE TSQLConceptDemos database</b><br>
-With Management Studio open, run the <b>CREATE DemoSets Database.sql</b> script.
+With Management Studio open, run the <b>CREATE TSQLConceptDemos Database.sql</b> script.
 Watch the course videos for a brief demo of this.

 <b>Step 5 - Install AdventureWorks</b><br>
 Download links and installation instructions can be found at:<br>